Facts You Probably Don't Know about the Philippine Independence Day

 However, the road to get there is not an easy one.

-In April 1898, the Spanish American War broke due to America's support to Cubans' and Filipinos' attempt to break free from the Spanish claws.
-Fortunately, the US was able to defeat the Spanish forces, prompting them to acquire territories in the Latin America and Western Pacific.
+In April 1898, the Spanish American War broke due to America’s support to Cubans’ and Filipinos’ attempt to break free from the Spanish claws.
+Fortunately, the US was able to defeat the Spanish forces, prompting them to acquire territories in Latin America and Western Pacific.

 The US planned the country to be like Hawaii, but then later granted its full independence on July 4th 1946 through the Treaty of Manila.